 You can remove a Sound by opening the Sound Settings menu for that Sound.
 To do this tap on the “sliders” button for the Sound you would like to remove.
 After the Sound Settings menu is open, tap the “Remove Sound” button at the top-left.
 Visit Sound Settings for more information on the other functions of the Sound Settings menu.

 Note: Once you Remove a Sound, it cannot be undone.

 Using the Sound Browser

 The Sound Browser sorts the available Sounds by Sound type and character, making it easy to find the Sound you’re looking for.
 You can also find your customized Sounds in the User Library area of the Sound Browser.
 You can browse the Sound types to explore or use the Search Bar to search for a Sound by name.
 Once you have found the Sound you want to use, tap “Add Sound”.

-While the Sunday Keys App is in beta, the Sound Library will be regularly updated to include more and more content.
+We strive to update the Sunday Keys App Sound Library regularly to include more and more content.
 You can use the Sound Browser’s “Check for Downloads” button to find content and product updates that are available from your SundaySounds.com account.
 Check often!

 Exporting a Sound to the Library